 For further information about SAH Motor Sports and/or international automotive competition history, please contact H. Donald Capps at: email@example.com

-Fifth Annual Michael R. Argetsinger Symposium for International Motor Racing History
+Annual Michael R. Argetsinger Symposium for International Motor Racing History

-Continuing the Symposium’s ongoing theme of “The Cultural Turn Meets the First Turn,” the topic this year was “Writing Motor Sports History.”
+Continuing the Symposium’s ongoing theme of “The Cultural Turn Meets the First Turn,” the topic for 2019 was “Writing Motor Sports History.”
 On Friday and Saturday, some fifty attendees heard a total of fourteen speakers give moderated presentations on a wide variety of motor sports topics.
 On Saturday afternoon Dr. John Heitmann, of the University of Dayton and author of The Automobile and American Life, was the “Writing Motor Sports History” keynote speaker.
 Dr. Heitmann and several of the presenters concluded the conference by participating in a panel discussion on the same topic, moderated by SAH President Don Capps.